Featurizing Koopman Mode Decomposition For Robust Forecasting

 \section{Discussion and future work}

-This article introduces FKMD, a method we have proposed to featurize Koopman Mode Decomposition that generates more accurate predictions than standard ({\em e.g.}, Gaussian kernel) KMD.
-By modeling data assuming uniform changes in space and time, our Mahalanobis scaling helps mitigate the curse of dimensionality.
-Results in two separate application areas -- climate and cell signaling dynamics -- illustrate the promise of the method for inferring future states of time series generated by complex systems.
+This article introduces FKMD, a method we propose that can generate more accurate predictions than ordinary kernel KMD~\cite{kevrekidis2016kernel}.
+The method is based on delay embeddings and a Mahalanobis distance that helps mitigates the curse of dimensionality. {Results in three experiments -- a system of linear differential equations, a high dimensional Lorenz system, and a cell signaling problem -- illustrate the promise of the method for forecasting in complex systems.
+In all these experiments, using $\Mb$ improved predictions compared to kernel EDMD (Figures~\ref{fig:oscillator},~\ref{fig:lorenz} and~\ref{fig:cells}).
+In the Lorenz and cell-signaling problems, using delay embedded samples was essential to obtain any reasonable forecast in kernel EDMD (Figure~\ref{fig:KMD}).
+We conclude that FKMD can be a substantial improvement over kernel EDMD when the underlying dynamics are effectively low-dimensional, or when the system can only be partially observed.}

 Many theoretical and algorithmic questions remain.
-We would like to better understand parameter choices, particularly how to choose modes for the Mahalanobis matrix computation, as described in Appendix~\ref{appendix:Mahalanobis}, and how many iterations to run.
-Empirically, we have found that a few iterations and modes lead to good results, but more empirical testing is needed, and our theoretical understanding of these issues is lacking.
-For example, we cannot yet describe a simple set of conditions that guarantees good behavior of Algorithm~\ref{alg:FKMD}, {\em e.g.}, convergence to a fixed point.
+Empirically, we have found that a few iterations and modes can lead to good results, but more empirical testing is needed, and our theoretical understanding of these issues is lacking.
+For example, we cannot yet describe a simple set of conditions that guarantees good behavior of Algorithm~\ref{alg:FKMD}, like convergence to a fixed point.

-We would also like to explore alternative methods for scaling up our methods to larger sample sizes.
-Here, we use random Fourier features to scale up FKMD, but more analysis and comparison with alternative methods are still needed.
-Another possible trick to increase sample size may come from modern advances in randomized numerical linear agebra, {\em e.g.} randomly pivoted Cholesky~\cite{tropp2023randomized,chen2022randomly}.
+We would also like to explore alternative methods for scaling up FKMD to larger sample sizes.
+We use random Fourier features, but other possibilities come from modern advances in randomized numerical linear algebra, {\em e.g.} randomly pivoted Cholesky~\cite{tropp2023randomized,chen2022randomly}.
 Such methods promise spectral efficiency for solving symmetric positive definite linear systems.
-Assuming fast spectral decay of $\Psib_{\xb}$ (which we have observed empirically), these techniques could help our methods scale to even larger sample sizes.
-We will explore application of these cutting-edge methods in future works.
+Assuming fast spectral decay of $\Psib_{\xb}$, these techniques could help our methods scale to even larger sample sizes.
+We will explore the application of these cutting-edge methods in future works.